wazmiali/Rock-Mine-Project/README.md

 * `matplotlib` / `seaborn`
 * Any others used in the notebook (e.g. for model saving, metrics etc.)

-You may install dependencies via pip:
+You may install dependencies via pip

 ```bash
 pip install pandas numpy scikit-learn matplotlib seaborn